 As expected, he did a good job establishing an influential education system, building schools, constructing irrigation projects, and defeating natural disasters.

-In the next decade, Zhu Xi got promoted for several times and made great contribution in protecting civilians’ interest, opening up of many private colleges, and solving severe problems for the government.
+In the next decade, Zhu Xi got promoted several times and made a great contribution to protecting civilians’ interests, opening up many private colleges, and solving severe problems for the government.

 When Zhu Xi was 64, he was assigned to teach the new emperor.

 Soon, the prime minister that respected and introduced Zhu Xi to the new emperor failed in a political conflict.